l7purohit/LPurohit-Portfolio/DebtToGDP.md

-# Debt as % of GDP
+# Assignment 2 - Debt as % of GDP

 ## Viz-1 through the OECD Website